andersjo/beta/README.md

 $ bin/beta train -i data/talbanken-dep-train.conll -m MODEL -n 9
 ```

-(For the sample data, this happens to improve labeled accuracy from 75.51% to 79.03%.)

 When trying to find the best value for ``-n``, you may find it convenient to train with a large number of iterations (say 10) and save the intermediate models after each iteration so that afterwards you can pick the best one.
 To do this, you can specify the ``-s`` option.
 For example, the following command will train using 10 iterations, and will save the intermediate models as ``MODEL.01``, ``MODEL.02``, and so on:

 ```